 One of the key steps in securing compensation is to determine who is liable for your motorcycle accident injuries.
 In many cases, the liable party is the driver of a vehicle that struck the motorcycle.
 In order to prove a driver’s liability, the court requires the defendant to produce evidence that the driver was operating their vehicle in a negligent manner, such as:

 - Driving under the influence of drugs or alcohol

 - Distracted driving, such as texting, eating, or grooming while driving

 - Drowsy driving

-A Monroe motorcycle accident lawyer from the Morris Bart law firm can help you determine which party or parties may be responsible for your motorcycle accident.
-Our firm is not afraid to go after any party that caused you harm.
-For a free consultation call on your case, call the Monroe team at the Morris Bart law firm today at (318) 884-0904.
+A Monroe motorcycle accident lawyer can help you determine which party or parties may be responsible for your motorcycle accident.
+With an experienced attorney by your side, you should not be afraid to go after any party that caused you harm.

 For a free legal consultation with a Motorcycle Accident lawyer serving Monroe, call 800-537-8185